swapplicant/hrquestions/README.md

 ## Goal
 The goal of this test is to evaluate the following of the applicant's habilities:
-- api modeling: both the service contract between the front-end and back-end and between the back-end's components/services
+- api modeling: the contract between the front-end and back-end, contract between the back-end's components/services and client-side data-flow
 - overall knowledge about the chosen technology stack: mainly `AngularJS` and `.NET` and how they can be wired together to create a web application
 - troubleshooting: some bugs were purposely introduced to test the applicant's hability in finding their cause and removing them
 - basic knowledge of `git` and `github` (don't get stuck on the 'git part' of the exam; this is not mandatory knowledge; you can ask for help)